1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.02(a)(1) A recruitment function is defined as any contact, on or off campus, between non-affiliated students and fraternity/sorority members for the purpose of exploring the possibility of membership in a fraternity or sorority.

-1.02(a)(2) The University allows contact between fraternity and sorority affiliated and non-affiliated students, but prohibits first-year student pledging during the student's first semester on campus.
+1.02(a)(2) The University allows contact between fraternity and sorority affiliated and non-affiliated students, but prohibits first-year student membership during the student's first semester on campus.

-1.02(b)(1) Students interested in pledging a fraternity or sorority must : (1) Have successfully completed at least 12 semester hours in residence at a college or university during their last semester enrolled in that college or university preceding recruitment, (2) Have a minimum 2.500 GPA for that previous semester, and (3) Have a cumulative 2.500 GPA at all colleges or universities previously attended at the time of beginning recruitment.
-Individual Councils may have higher GPA requirements for recruitment eligibility.
+1.02(b)(1) Students interested in fraternity or sorority membership must: (1) Successfully complete at least 12 semester hours in residence at a college or university during their last semester enrolled in that college or university preceding recruitment, (2) Earn a minimum 2.500 GPA for that previous semester, and (3) Earn a cumulative 2.500 GPA at all colleges or universities previously attended at the time of beginning recruitment.
+Individual Councils and chapters may have higher GPA requirements for recruitment eligibility.

-1.02(b)(2) Students who are found responsible for a violation of the Student Code of Conduct and are sanctioned by disciplinary probation or greater will be ineligible for fraternity or sorority recruitment during the time that sanction is in effect.
+1.02(b)(2) Students found responsible for a violation of the Student Code of Conduct and sanctioned with conduct probation or greater at any time during the previous semester are ineligible for fraternity or sorority recruitment.

 1.02(c) FORMAL AND OPEN RECRUITMENT

-1.02(c)(1) Formal and Open recruitment is applicable only to the Interfraternity Council and Panhellenic Council, and will be held the week before classes of the spring semester.
+1.02(c)(1) Formal recruitment is applicable only to the Interfraternity Council and Panhellenic Council, and will be held the week before classes of the spring semester.
 The Multicultural Greek council organizes their Recruitment during the first four weeks of each semester.
-The National Pan-Hellenic Council determines their Membership Intake Process through their individual national boards.
+The National Pan-Hellenic Council hosts a joint information session with individual chapters determining their Membership Intake Process through their individual national offices.

-1.02(c)(2) Structured open recruitment occurs for non-first-year students in the fall semester, usually in the first few weeks of September, and for all students in the first few weeks of the spring semester following the formal recruitment period.
-However, students who meet the eligibility requirements may pledge at any time at which an invitation for membership is extended by a group.
+1.02(c)(2) Structured open recruitment occurs for non-first-year students in the fall semester, typically in the first few weeks of September, and for all students in the first few weeks of the spring semester following the formal recruitment period.
+Students who meet the eligibility requirements may join during the specified open recruitment period.

-1.03 EXPANSION OF THE FRATERNITY & SORORITY SYSTEM Requests for Fraternity & Sorority Life expansion are to be reviewed by Council President, Council Advisor, Executive Director of Student Life, and Executive Director of Student Development and Programs.
-Such requests will be reviewed according to the following procedures.
+1.03 EXPANSION OF THE FRATERNITY & SORORITY SYSTEM Requests for Fraternity & Sorority Life expansion are reviewed by the Council President, Council Advisor, and Vice President for Student Affairs.
+Such requests are reviewed according to the following procedures.

 1.03(a) Criteria for Expansion